 I shared the “amour” art I made for the mantel earlier on the blog -you can see how I made it here .
 It looked really pretty with all the candles lit.

 Another little detail was this sweet “Amour” banner on the china cabinet.

-As guests arrived, we started off the evening with Kir Royals, a delicious French cocktail of sparkling wine, and black current liquor.
+As guests arrived, we kicked of our French themed dinner party with Kir Royals, a delicious French cocktail of sparkling wine, and black current liquor.